SPECTER: An Instrument Concept for CMB Spectral Distortion Measurements with Enhanced Sensitivity: Calibration

 where $\Delta I_{\nu}^{\rm sys}$ represents our systematic or calibration uncertainty, which can be either positive or negative (i.e., the spectrum can be systematically lower or higher across frequencies) and $I_{\nu}^{\rm fid}$ is the total fiducial model spectrum, which includes all the distortion and foreground signals described earlier.

 To correctly establish the calibration requirements, we need to compute the bias on $\mu$ for the different possible scenarios --- assuming the observed spectrum can be shifted up or down by some amount across either individual bands or groups of them.
 We first explore the scenario in which our calibration uncertainty ($\Delta I_{\nu}^{\rm sys}$ in Eq. \ref{eq:bias}) is $1/3$ of our statistical error.
-For each band then $\Delta I_{\nu}^{\rm sys}=\pm 1/3\times C_{\nu}$ and for the 16 frequency bands in our optimized set-up, we can compute what the bias on $\mu$ is for $2^{16}$ different cases.
+For each band then $\Delta I_{\nu}^{\rm sys}=\pm 1/3\times C_{\nu}$ using $f_{\rm sky}=0.7$ and for the 16-band set-up and $t_{\rm obs}=1$ year, we can compute what the bias on $\mu$ is for $2^{16}$ different cases.
 We find that the largest bias occurs when most neighboring bands have systematic uncertainties in opposite directions.
 However, the maximum bias on $\mu$ in this exploration is only $\sim 0.8\sigma$ (e.g., for dichroic calibrators --- meaning 8 calibrators in total or 1 per each neighboring pair of bands --- the bias is $\sim 0.3\sigma$).
 It is therefore advantageous to have fewer calibrators so that groups of bands are biased in the same way.

-We repeat these computations now assuming three realistic cases in which independent calibrators are used for: \begin{enumerate} \item [(1)] each dichroic band set --- i.e., the systematic shift is the same for pairs of neighboring bands. \item [(2)] $\nu <40$ GHz, $\nu=40-400$ GHz, and $\nu > 400$ GHz \item [(3)] $\nu <40$ GHz and $\nu > 40$ GHz \end{enumerate}
+We repeat these computations now assuming three realistic cases in which independent calibrators are used for: \begin{enumerate} \item [(1)] each dichroic band set --- i.e., the systematic shift is the same for pairs of neighboring bands. \item [(2)] $\nu <40$ GHz, $\nu=40 - 400$ GHz, and $\nu \gtrsim 400$ GHz (i.e., bands 1-6, 7-10, 11-16) \item [(3)] $\nu <40$ GHz and $\nu > 40$ GHz (i.e., bands 1-6, 7-16) \end{enumerate}

 We assume a calibration uncertainty $\Delta I_\nu^{\rm sys}$ of either $\pm10^{-2}\,\, \mu {\rm K}_{\rm RJ}$ or $\pm10^{-3} \,\, \mu {\rm K}_{\rm RJ}$ in these scenarios (note that here we use thermodynamic temperature units in the Rayleigh-Jeans limit ($\mu {\rm K}_{\rm RJ})$; unit conversions are listed in Appendix \ref{app:units}).
-For the three cases, we find the bias to be $\sim65\sigma/6\sigma$, $\sim10\sigma/1\sigma$, and $\sim3.2\sigma/0.3\sigma$ assuming $\pm10^{-2}\,\,\mu {\rm K}_{\rm RJ}/\pm10^{-3} \,\, \mu {\rm K}_{\rm RJ}$ uncertainty, respectively.
+For the three cases, we find the bias to be $\sim65\sigma/6.5\sigma$, $\sim10\sigma/1\sigma$, and $\sim3.2\sigma/0.3\sigma$ assuming $\pm10^{-2}\,\,\mu {\rm K}_{\rm RJ}/\pm10^{-3} \,\, \mu {\rm K}_{\rm RJ}$ uncertainty, respectively.
 From this, we conclude that a calibration requirement of $10^{-3}\,\,\mu {\rm K}_{\rm RJ}$ with 2-3 independent calibrators is most likely needed to stay within a $<1\sigma$ bias on the observed $\mu$.